STEP UP for People with Hearing Loss!

 How Are Funds Used?

-- Support for parents of children with hearing loss
+- Support those on their hearing journey, including parents of children with hearing loss

-- Scholarships toward college tuition for students with hearing loss
+- Help fund college tuition scholarships for students with hearing loss